You wouldn't be the first person to call me an idiot. After all, I do have a track record of doing some pretty stupid stuff.

 We even decided to have a little rest, swing our feet over the edge, and sit down for a spell.

 Next, I was due to jump.
 I swapped harnesses and stepped outside onto the ledge.
 I was excited for this one, and I wasn't even nervous.
 I had done this before.
 In hindsight, I realize that I probably should have been.

-With much deliberation, I finally convinced the guys running the show to let me jump backwards.
+With much deliberation, I finally convinced the guys running the show to let me jump backward.
 I told them this would be my fourth bungee jump and, eventually, they conceded.
-I had heard that jumping backwards is the scariest way to do it (determination: true).
-When jumping head-first, you can see what’s going on below you.
-Jumping backwards, you’re essentially entering a free-fall completely blind.
+I had heard that jumping backward is the scariest way to do it (determination: true).
+When jumping head-first, you can see what's going on below you.
+Jumping backward, you're essentially entering a free-fall completely blind.

-We counted backwards from five and, without disinclination, I jumped.
+We counted backward from five and, without disinclination, I jumped.

 I should have waffled.
 I could not have anticipated the horror that I would experience.
 All of a sudden, I was falling…very, very fast.
 And I had no idea where I was or which direction I was heading (well, down, obviously, but you know what I mean).
 I was completely disoriented and I had no frame of reference except the top of the tower which disappeared very, very quickly.

 233 meters and a few minutes later, I was lowered safely onto the big cushioned mat that lay atop the cold, hard pavement.
 I'm convinced that anybody who does this has got to be at least a little bit insane.

 Me, though?
 Well, I'm just an idiot.
 Ask my friends–they'll tell you.

 For more information on bungee jumping at Macau Tower, and to book, visit http://macau.ajhackett.com.
 A single bungee jump costs $319USD.
 The first activity I outlined, Skywalk X, costs $88USD.
 Package deals are available.

 Many thanks to AJ Hackett who graciously provided me with a media pass and complimentary activities.
 All opinions, as always, are my own.